carbon-language/carbon-lang/llvm/docs/LangRef.rst

     @llvm.global_ctors = appending global [1 x %0] [%0 { i32 65535, void ()* @ctor, i8* @data }]

-The ``@llvm.global_ctors`` array contains a list of constructor functions, priorities, and an optional associated global or function.
+The ``@llvm.global_ctors`` array contains a list of constructor functions, priorities, and an associated global or function.
 The functions referenced by this array will be called in ascending order of priority (i.e. lowest first) when the module is loaded.
 The order of functions with the same priority is not defined.

-If the third field is present, non-null, and points to a global variable or function, the initializer function will only run if the associated data from the current module is not discarded.
+If the third field is non-null, and points to a global variable or function, the initializer function will only run if the associated data from the current module is not discarded.